IELTS Essay Topics with sample answer.

 Model Answer 1: [Opinion: Parents should maintain a balance.]

-On the other hand, some people argue that children should be encouraged to learn how to occupy themselves.
+On the other hand, many people express that children should be encouraged to learn how to occupy themselves.
 When children are given free time, they use their imagination and creativity to keep themselves engaged.
 They learn to think independently, make decisions, and problem-solve on their own.
 Furthermore, when children are not occupied with structured activities, they can experience a sense of relaxation and freedom, which can improve their mental well-being.
+Research works show that unstructured free time allows young children to follow their interests and pursue hobbies, like painting or building, enhancing their self-expression and nurturing their passions.

-In conclusion, there are advantages to both encouraging children to participate in organised group activities and allowing them to occupy themselves in their free time.
-Parents should find a balance between structured and unstructured time to ensure their children's overall development.
+In conclusion, parents should find a balance between structured and unstructured time to ensure their children's overall development.
 Children need opportunities to learn social and physical skills, but they also require free time to explore their interests and develop their creativity.

 Sample Answer 2: [Opinion: Parents should encourage their children to take part in group activities]